gibbedy/BeatDetector/README.md

  When combined with the teensy audio libraries FFT object it detects low/med/high frequency beats in audio played.

- To use create a BeatDetector object passing it a pointer to an AudioAnalyzeFFT256 object created using the teensy audio library
+ To use, create a BeatDetector object and pass it a pointer to an AudioAnalyzeFFT256 object created using the teensy audio library.
- Once per loop call BeatDetectorLoop().
- To determine if beat was detected just check objects public variables lowBeat/midBeat/highBeat
+ Once per loop call BeatDetectorLoop(). to determine if beat was detected just check the beatDectors objects public variables lowBeat/midBeat/highBeat